pivotal/docs-tas-adapter/install.md

     kubectl create ns tas-adapter-install
     ```

 1. Create an image pull secret to store your Tanzu Network credentials.
-These are required for the cluster to be able to pull images from the Tanzu Network registry.
+These are required so that the cluster can pull images from the Tanzu Network registry.

     ```bash
     tanzu secret registry add tanzunet-registry \